tonyhu-x/dotfiles/README.md

 LSP language servers can be managed through `:Mason`.
 After installation, they need to be added to `lsp.lua` list of configured servers.

+Neovim Typst support (obviously) requires Typst.

+* I made a manual tweak to `typst.vim` to circumvent the SQL filetype problem.

 Telescope works better with these:

 * [fd](https://github.com/sharkdp/fd)